luisschwab/luisschwab.net/src/content/blog/from-dice-to-address/index.md

 '''
 ```

-The BIP39 wordlist has 2048 words, so you need `log2(2048) = 11 bits`
+The BIP39 wordlist has 2048 words, so you need $log_22048 \eq 11$ bits
 to index a word.
-We can make 23 words with `256 bits` and have 3 bits left.
+We can make 23 words with _256 bits and have 3 bits left.
 We still need 8 bits more; where's the rest?

 The last 8 bits are a checksum[^checksum]!